Downsize After 50: What's Standing In Your Way?

 Now, fifteen people can get to the buffet comfortably in that room.
 There's space to move, and serve the food without bumping into a sofa arm.

-Once the sofa was moved out.
-Everything changed.
+Once the sofa was moved out, everything changed.

 Your Turn: One Practical Step to Downsize After 50

-Before the holidays are upon us, this is the time to look around and ask yourself:
+Now is the time to look around and ask yourself:

 About In and Out Organizing and the Writer

-Cathy Borg is a partner at In and Out Organizing, serving the Greater Toronto Area.
+Cathy Borg is a Partner at In and Out Organizing, serving the Greater Toronto Area.
 She specializes in helping adults 50+ and their families declutter, downsize, and navigate life transitions with clarity and calm.
 Through compassionate guidance and practical systems, Cathy helps clients make space for what truly matters in their homes and in their lives.

 Ready for Your Stress-Free Toronto Downsizing Consultation?